astro7982/xaa-ssg/README.md

 **Built with ❤️ to demonstrate Cross-App Access**

 📖 **New to XAA?** Read [XAA-vs-Token-Exchange.md](XAA-vs-Token-Exchange.md) for a deep dive on why simple token exchange isn't enough!

-🎥 **Watch the demo:** See the interactive comparison between Traditional OAuth and Cross App Access in action!